soft9000/Python3000-Missions/README.md

 # RELATED TRAINING
 Our practice projects are designed to match our educational opportunities.
 Divided into a "beginner" (1000,) "Intermediate" (2000,) and "Advanced" (3000 - 9000) educational series, our ongoing mission is to fully support the unique needs of each experience level.

-## Mission One: DISCOVER "CORE PYTHON"
+## Mission: DISCOVER "CORE PYTHON"
 Everyone needs to understand what "comes with" Python 3!
 Known as "Core Python," and the "Python Standard Library," here is the recommended core-learning, topical lineup:

 Training: **Python 1000: [The Python Primer](https://www.udemy.com/course/python-1000/?referralCode=D3A7B607149F46D12A28)**